• Skip to primary navigation

 Decoding Genetics: Check If You Have Bodybuilding Genetics

-Gym trainers will have you believe you can achieve your dream physique if you work hard enough, buy their training program, take the supplement they are selling, or hire them as a personal trainer.
-But truth be told, not everyone can be the next Mr. Olympia.
+Gym trainers will have you believe you can achieve your dream physique if you work hard enough, buy their training program, take the supplements they are selling, or hire them as a personal trainer.
+But truth be told, not everyone can be the next Mr. Olympia, or even come close to it.
 In this post, we will discuss how to know if you have the bodybuilding genetics to compete on a professional bodybuilding stage.

 We agree that hard work, smart work, the right mentor all are important, but if you don’t have the genetics, you cannot make it as a pro bodybuilder.
 It might be too much to digest, but this is the truth.
 Don’t believe us?
 Perform this simple experiment.